ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz-docker-new.md

 Restart pipewire-pulse with systemctl --user restart pipewire-pulse

-xhost +si:localuser:${USER} needs to be set for this to work.
+Best to have this start automatically during boot or login startup script.
 If you are on a true multi-user system, this is not ideal.
 Best for single user systems.
-Best to have this start automatically

 ```xhost +si:localuser:${USER}```

 ```